-- Geographic Focus – Angels have differing reasons for investing in start-ups.
-While all expect the appropriate risk adjusted return on their investment, many invest to improve economic conditions in their regions, to support local entrepreneurs with their investment funds or for the opportunity to support the local entrepreneurs by sharing their experience through mentoring as members of director or advisory boards.
-Some simply prefer not to invest in opportunities, which due to their distance may be significantly inaccessible.
-Understanding where the angel group is willing to invest enables the entrepreneur to focus on those with which they have a geographic match.
+Angels have differing reasons for investing in start-ups.
+All expect the appropriate risk adjusted return on their investment.
+However many invest to improve economic conditions in their regions, to support local entrepreneurs with their investment funds, or for the opportunity to support the local entrepreneurs by sharing their experience through mentoring as members of director or advisory boards.
+Some prefer not to invest in opportunities that may be significantly inaccessible due to distance.
+Understanding where the angel group invests enables the entrepreneur to focus on a geographic match.

-- Investment Stage – Angel groups have varying interests due to differing experiences and risk tolerances.
-Some are very comfortable investing in concepts and seed level opportunities that need to be validated while others prefer funding companies with fully vetted teams, a commercialized product and significant sales revenue momentum.
-Experienced entrepreneurs recognize little value will accrue from pitching a concept stage company to a group which invests strictly in early growth stage opportunities.
+Angel groups have varying interests due to different experiences and risk tolerances.
+Some are very comfortable investing in concepts and seed level opportunities that need to be validated.
+Others prefer companies with fully vetted teams, a commercialized product and significant sales revenue.
+Experienced entrepreneurs recognize that pitching a concept stage company to investors that invests strictly in early growth stage opportunities will not yield results.

-- Investment Range – Different angel groups have diverse investment appetites.
-A larger, well established group with a particular industry focus may desire to invest a larger amount in a small number of opportunities in a single industry while another group may prefer to invest smaller amounts in multiple opportunities across a broader industry base.
+Different angel groups have diverse investment appetites.
+A larger established group with an industry focus may invest a larger amount in a small number of opportunities within a single industry.
+While another group may prefer to invest smaller amounts in multiple opportunities across a broader industry base.
 Such preferences will preclude the group from investing outside their focus.
-Knowing this investment level preference save entrepreneurs a lot of valuable time.
+Knowing this investment level preference can save entrepreneurs a lot of valuable time.

-By focusing their efforts only on the angel groups with criteria which matches their opportunity and its needs, the experienced angel avoids the frivolous efforts of the shotgun approach, improving the efficiency of their effort.
+Only focus efforts on the angel groups with criteria that matches your opportunity and its needs.
+The experienced angel avoids the shotgun approach; thereby improving the efficiency of their effort.